ZTF SN Ia DR2: Overview

-\abstract {We present the first homogeneous release of several thousand Type Ia supernovae (SNe~Ia), all having spectroscopic classification, and spectroscopic redshifts for half the sample.
-This release, named the “DR2”, contains 3628 nearby ($z<0.3$) SNe~Ia discovered, followed and classified by the Zwicky Transient Facility survey between March 2018 and December 2020.
-Of these, 3000 have good-to-excellent sampling and 2667 pass standard cosmology light-curve quality cuts.
-This release is thus the largest SN~Ia release to date, increasing by an order of magnitude the number of well characterized low-redshift objects.
-With the ``DR2”, we also provide a volume-limited ($z<0.06$) sample of nearly a thousand SNe~Ia.
-With such a large, homogeneous and well controlled dataset, we are studying key current questions on SN cosmology, such as the linearity SNe~Ia standardization, the SN and host dependencies, the diversity of the SN~Ia population, and the accuracy of the current light-curve modeling.
+\abstract {We present the first homogeneous release of several thousand spectroscopically classified type Ia supernovae (SNe~Ia) with spectroscopic redshifts.
+This release, named “DR2,” contains 3628 nearby ($z<0.3$) SNe~Ia discovered, followed, and classified by the \textit{Zwicky} Transient Facility survey between March 2018 and December 2020.
+Of these, 3000 have good-to-excellent sampling and 2667 pass standard cosmology light curve quality cuts.
+This release is thus the largest SN~Ia release to date, increasing by an order of magnitude the number of well-characterized low-redshift objects.
+With DR2, we also provide a volume-limited ($z<0.06$) sample of nearly a thousand SNe~Ia.
+With such a large, homogeneous, and well-controlled dataset, we are studying key current questions on SN cosmology, such as the linearity SNe~Ia standardization, the SN and host dependencies, the diversity of the SN~Ia population, and the accuracy of current light curve modeling.
 These, and more, are studied in detail in a series of articles associated with this release.
-Alongside the SN~Ia parameters, we publish our force-photometry \textit{gri}-band light curves, 5138 spectra, local and global host properties, observing logs, and a python tool to ease use and access of these data.
-The photometric accuracy of the “DR2” is not yet suited for cosmological parameter inference, which will follow as ``DR2.5” release.
-We nonetheless demonstrate that the multi-thousand SN~Ia Hubble Diagram has a typical 0.15 mag scatter. }
+Alongside the SN~Ia parameters, we publish our forced-photometry \textit{gri}-band light curves, 5138 spectra, local and global host properties, observing logs, and a Python tool to facilitate the use and access of these data.
+The photometric accuracy of DR2 is not yet suited for cosmological parameter inference, which will follow as the “DR2.5” release.
+We nonetheless demonstrate that our Hubble diagram of several thousands of SNe~Ia has a typical 0.15 mag scatter. }

-\keywords{ZTF ; Cosmology ; Type Ia Supernovae}
+\keywords{ZTF ; cosmology ; type Ia supernovae}